The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Instrument and Subsystems

+\hirax\ will make use of a purpose-built \rfof\ system to transmit the received radio frequency signals to the digital backend for processing.
 Signals received by the \hirax\ feed are band limited to 400--800~MHz and passed through an additional 22~dB amplification stage before being intensity modulated on an optical carrier at the focus using an \rfof\ transmitter.
 Optical fibres carry these signals to a central processing hub, where \rfof\ receivers convert the signals back into RF.
 The RF signals are subsequently amplified and filtered again (25~dB gain, 400--800~MHz) before being passed to the digitizer.
-For the long length of the \hirax\ cable runs from the telescopes to the central hub, especially looking ahead to the planned 1024 element array, the combination of \rfof\ electronics and optical fibres provide a more cost-effective solution than copper coaxial cables.
+For the long ($\sim$1~km) length of the \hirax\ cable runs from the telescopes to the central hub, especially looking ahead to the planned 1024 element array, the combination of \rfof\ electronics and optical fibres provide a more cost-effective solution than copper coaxial cables.
 The \rfof\ transmitter and receiver design is based on technology that was developed by \chime\cite{2013JInst...810003M} (although ultimately unused in the final experimental configuration).
 The transmitter contains a laser diode (AGX Technologies, FPMR3 series\footnote{\url{http://www.agxtech.com/PDF/FPMR3+w+Isolator+Rev1.9.pdf}}) that is intensity modulated by the incoming RF signal, and the receiver contains a photodetector (AGX Technologies, PPDD series\footnote{\url{http://www.agxtech.com/PDF/PPDA+R5.6.pdf}}) that converts the transmitted optical signal into RF.